How to Turn Sermons Into Small Group Studies

 Write questions pointed toward how the group members’ personal experiences connect with the topic.
 Focus toward application.
 Your goal is to hit where the rubber meets the road, not where the rubber meets the air.
 Include some direct quotes from the video and base questions on these quotes.
 This will show the tie between the study guide and the videos.

-If you need help with curriculum writing, enroll in the Writing Effective Curriculum Workshop that starts on October 31, 2018.
+If you need help with curriculum writing, check out the Writing Effective Curriculum Workshop.
 Professional writing services for creating video scripts and study guides are also available.

 5. Designing Your Curriculum.